CodingLawyersClub/todo-instructions/README.md

 ## Enter Config Vars

 We need to set config variables for production.
-These exist on the server and should never be shared.
+These exist on Heroku and should never be shared.

 1. While on your backend app, click "Settings"
 2. Under Config Vars, click "Reveal Config Vars"
 3. You should see a `MONGO_URI` that was automatically created for you.
 Let's add some more.
 4. Add  KEY: `SECRET` VALUE: Pick a random string here https://www.random.org/strings/?num=20&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new
 5. Add KEY: `DOMAIN` VALUE: Open a new tab.
 Go back to heroku.com but this time select the frontend-todo.
 Go to Settings and scroll down to Domain.
 Copy the domain of your website.
 Mine, for example, is https://barabander-todo-frontend.herokuapp.com
+6. Add KEY: `COOKIE_SECRET` VALUE: Pick a random string here https://www.random.org/strings/?num=20&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new

 ## Set Up the Front End